courtois-neuromod/cneuromod-things/fLoc/floc.rois/code/README.md

 ------------
-**Step ??.
+## TODO: Step 6.
 Visualize ROIs in Pycortex, and draw on flat maps in inkscape...**

+Point to manual under anat; update once the anat.pycortex submodule has been generated